shantoroy/shantoroy.github.io/_posts/2021-02-05-convert-pcap-to-csv-using-tshark.md

 ---
 layout: single
-title: "Convert PCAP files to CSV for Network Traffic Analysis"
+title: "How to Convert PCAP files to CSV for Network Traffic Analysis"
+excerpt:  "In this tutorial, you'll learn how to convert PCAP files to CSV format for network traffic analysis using Python.
+You'll see how to use the tshark library to parse PCAP files and convert them to CSV files that can be easily analyzed with tools like pandas."
+seo_title:  Your  meta  title
+seo_description:  Your  meta  description
 header:
   image: "https://live.staticflickr.com/65535/51206509290_743874dcd9_c.jpg"
   teaser: "https://live.staticflickr.com/65535/51206509290_743874dcd9_c.jpg"